 Pick up the dough, and spread it into your oiled pizza pan.
 Spread it out so that the dough covers the entire pan.
 Sprinkle on about a tablespoon of corn meal or semolina flour over the top, to give it a dry surface without drying the dough.
 Don't add the toppings yet: let the dough rest and rise more while it is in the pan.
 (If you're going to let it rest in the pan more than an hour, cover the pan with plastic wrap.)
 It will rise very slowly at first; but if you are letting it rest for a long time, after two hours there will be a considerable increase in the rising.

-When the oven temperature has reached 500 degrees, it will be time to prepare your dough to go into the oven.
+When the oven temperature has reached its maximum, it will be time to prepare your dough to go into the oven.
 Uncover the pan and with your fists, gently punch down the dough to remove the gas.
 This is very easy, as you can see from this YouTube video on how to punch down pizza dough.
 This will condense it and remove the extra gas from the dough.
 The resulting dough will be very spongy and moist – but you will be able to press it into a flat pizza dough.
 This is all you need for a thin crust pizza.
 The dough will still rise in your pan when it cooks.

 The pan will still be hot.
 Using your gloves and a heavy spatula, slide the blade around the edges of the pizza to release it from the pan (especially any parts where the sauce touched the side of the pan and cooked into a seal).
 Now, using your spatula – or a pizza peel, if you want – you can slide the pizza out of the pan and onto your serving tray.